nohaelprince/ActivityQualityPrediction/README.md

 ### The main objectives of this project are as follows

-- Predict the manner in which they did the exercise
+- Predict the manner in which they did the exercise.
-- Build a prediction model
+- Build a prediction model.
 - Calculate the out of sample error.
-- Use the prediction model to predict 20 different test cases provided
+- Use the prediction model to predict 20 different test cases provided.